skaosYan/remote_deploy/README.md

 Script manages deployments in a single thread.
 For a larger number of hosts class Control can be easily extended into multi-threaded architecture to manage a massive number of hosts in parallel, asynchronously.

+# Notes
+- For security reasons, it is a good practice not to use root access.
+Instead, another user should be used, with sudo privileges granted.
+However, for the sake of simplicity, the root user is still used.
+- For security reasons, it is a good practice not to store passwords in the code.
+Therefore, the program will prompt the user for the password.
+- For security reasons, files are only allowed to be installed in one remote folder, which is the web root directory: ALLOWED_DIR=/var/www/html/
+- For security reasons, root password is redacted from log, password replaced with the keyword <censored> :)
+- For the sake of simplicity, the creation of remote directories is not supported; only the installation of remote files is supported as required.

 # Configuration

 Deployment configuration is stored in JSON file configuration.json:
 - "hosts" section lists the hosts where to install files
 - "packages" section lists the packages to install or remove.
 JSON "deploy_mode" element controls mode: it can take a value "install" or "remove".
 - "files" section lists the files to deploy with their attributes .
-Only web root /var/www/html/ is allowed for deployment
+Only remote web root /var/www/html/ is allowed for file installation.
+Files for remote installation are taken from local files2deploy folder.
 - "restarts" section lists the OS services to restart

-Files for remote installation are taken from files2deploy folder.

-# Notes
-- For security reasons it is a good practice not to use root access, some other user should be used and sudo privilege granted.
-But for the sake of  --- simplicity root user is used.
-- For security reasons it is a good practice not to store password in the code, so program will ask for password.
-- For security reasons files are allowed to be installed only to ONE remote folder, which is web root, ALLOWED_DIR=/var/www/html/
-- For security reasons root password is redacted from log, password replaced with the keyword <censored> :)
-- For simplicity creation of remote directories is not supported.
-Only remote files installation is supported as required.

 # How to invoke program
   ```python3 remote.py```